lagom/lagom/docs/manual/java/guide/devmode/ConfiguringServicesInDevelopment.md

 In general, you don't need to worry about these details, as in most cases the port range is wide enough to make collisions unlikely.
 However, there are times when you may still prefer to assign a specific port to a service (for instance, if the automatically assigned port is already is use in your system).
 You can do so by manually providing a port number for the project's service port setting.

-In Maven, you can do this by modifying the service implementations pom configuration:
+In Maven, you can do this by modifying the service implementation's pom configuration:

 ```xml
 <plugin>